 Upon conclusion of the project need and cost review proceeding, the ALJ will prepare a proposed decision for consideration by the CPUC commissioners, including a finding and recommendation regarding CEQA compliance.
 The ALJ will base the proposed decision on information collected as part of the environmental review process and the project need and cost review proceeding.
 The ALJ’s proposed decision is subject to a public comment period.
 After the public comment period, the CPUC Commissioners vote on whether to certify the EIR and adopt the ALJ’s proposed decision.
 The outcome of the vote will determine whether a CPCN is granted to construct the proposed project, the CPCN is denied, or an alternative to the proposed project is approved.

 You may join the CPUC’s PSRP mailing list to receive project updates and notification of the dates, locations, and times for the public scoping meetings and public meetings on the Draft EIR.
 To be added to the CPUC’s PSRP mailing list, please click here.

 All comments received during scoping, including the names and addresses of those who comment, will be made part of the public record for the proposed project and may be made publicly available.
-Comments submitted anonymously will be accepted and considered; however, anonymous comments will not provide CPUC with the ability to provide the commenter with subsequent notifications related to the environmental review process for the proposed project.

 To request additional information, please contact us by email or phone, as follows: